zhukovdm/FrostByte/README.md

 The game implementes old-style pixel-oriented user interface.
 The meaning of each possible tile and the rules of the game are described below.

+**Caution:** tiles are drawn separately as part of a larger bitmap (design decision).
+As a consequence, rendering is resource-demanding and slow.
+Play with patience. 🤗

 Tiles ![empty.png](Assets/Images/empty.png) and ![wall.png](Assets/Images/wall.png)
 represent empty space and a wall respectively.